jveilleux/FarmFreshWeb/farmers-market.md

 Farmers’ Markets play an integral role in connect eaters with the people who grow their food and enable producers to educate their customers on seasonal variations, alternative cuts of meat, challenges on farm etc.

-A challenge of farmers’ markets for producers is that it favours farms that are located within easy commuting distance to cities.
+A challenge of farmers’ markets for producers is that it favors farms that are located within easy commuting distance to cities.
 There is a large time commitment to attend regular markets, with some families unable to be away from the farm for that long.
 There is also a limited number of stalls available, as well as a lot of work involved to build up a loyal and strong customer base.

 Farmers’ Markets have been a driving force behind the local food movement and offer a fair and sustainable alternative to large retail models.
 They are great for farmers as they give them immediate access to a customer base.
 There is immense scope to extend the success of Farmers’ Markets beyond their physical location.